Writing about the annual federal pay raise for 2009 has a familiar ring. The actual dates vary but the dance is similar.

 On January 18, 2007, we published a column entitled Dancing and Playing to the Crowd: Predictions for Your 2007 Pay Raise and made a few predictions about the 2008 federal pay raise.
 The article stated: “In all likelihood, federal employees will get a raise in 2007; the raise will probably be less than 3.1%; the raise will probably not match the rate of inflation we will experience in 2007; there will be the usual threats and recriminations and many news stories on the issue; the final result will not be known until December 2007.”

 As we now know, the actual average federal pay raise for 2008 turned out to be 3.5%.
-You can check out the actual dollars and cents for employees throughout the country by grade, step and locality with our 2008 pay calculator.

 So, here we go again.
 And the usual players are playing their roles.